g-plane/wasm-language-tools/docs/config/format/multi-line-locals.md

 ## `"smart"`

-`"smart"` will detect if there's line break between the first local and the second local in original code.
+`"smart"` will detect if there's a line break between the first local and the second local in original code.

-If there's line break, it behaves like `"always"`, though it doesn't exceed the print width:
+If there's a line break, it behaves like `"always"`, though it doesn't exceed the print width:

 ```wasm
 (module